rafaelws/galactic-chaos/docs/README.md

 # Known Issues

-- (While using the gamepad) The game stops responding if the gamepad is disconnected.
 - Screen resize: affects both overall dimensions and movement
   - Movement is instantiated once per object.
 If the world boundaries, frame time (monitor frequency) or object dimensions change, moving objects will not behave as expected.
   - Dimensions are set once per object.
 If the world boundaries change, rendered objects won't resize.